wkumari/draft-wkumari-dnsop-alt-tld/README.md

    will likely be sent to the DNS root servers.
 This exposes the (leaked) query name to the operator of the resolver, the operator of the queried DNS root server, and anyone watching queries along the path.
+This is a general problem with alternative name spaces and not confined to names ending in .alt.

-Kumari & Sullivan        Expires August 25, 2017                [Page 6]
+Kumari & Sullivan       Expires September 4, 2017               [Page 6]

-Internet-Draft               Reserve ALT TLD               February 2017
+Internet-Draft               Reserve ALT TLD                  March 2017

 6. Security Considerations